Check out upcoming activities in Fountain Hills - ExBulletin

 *11:15 am, improvisational line dancing.

-*1 p.m., Country Harmony; Table talk for women; Hand and foot cards; Advanced Mah Jongg; Big decisions; Improve line dancing.
+*1 p.m., table discussion for women; Hand and foot cards; Advanced Mah Jongg; Big decisions; Improve line dancing.

 *4 p.m., Poker.